JSON Encoder/Decoder

 Database Storage

-Storing JSON blobs in text-based database columns (like CSV or older SQL types) often needs escaping.
+Storing JSON blobs in text-based database columns often needs escaping.

 🐛